Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05-deliverance.md

 "I follow."
 Sung nodded.

 "Yep.
 But then we get to...*here*..."
 Tremblay clicked forward in the footage to the point where one of the players swept in and smashed one of the aliens to the ice with his hockey stick.
-Obviously panicked though they were, as the remaining Hunters drew together in a defensive circle, their posture changed as well, into a stance much more like the one the general had first demonstrated---compact, focused, precise.
+Obviously panicked though they were, as the remaining Hunters drew together in a defensive circle, their posture changed as well, into a stance much more like the one the general had first demonstrated - compact, focused, precise.

 "That did them no good of course, but it shows that they at least know how to do things properly, so the question is, why weren't they moving like that in the first place?"